STONE SOUP SHAKESPEARE

 Shakespeare Alive!

 Shakespeare was meant to be heard.
-This workshop helps students understand the bard by helping them give his text life.
+This workshop helps students understand the bard by teaching them to give his text life.
 The program can be geared to students who are more performance oriented or to those who are just trying to figure out why Shakespeare doesn’t quite sound like he’s from around here.

 Acting the Bard